sudosoph/docs/content/modules/threat-x/how-tos/whitelist-an-ip.md

 ---
-title: Whitelist an IP Address/CIDR Range
+title: Whitelist an IP Address or a CIDR Range
 description: How to Whitelist an IP address/CIDR range in ThreatX?
 keywords: Section, training, platform overview
 weight: 1